How To Build A B2B Content Marketing Strategy In 2023

 Use social media as inspiration and validation of ideas

 One great way to identify content opportunities in your B2B niche is to see what is happening in your industry’s social circles.
 What are they talking about?
 What is getting high levels of social engagement on Twitter?
-Can you gain any Facebook and Instagram insights?

 Several tools can do this, such as Buzzsumo.
 However, keeping in the loop is an integral part of the content generation process, so look for the essential people in your space, follow them and get a hold of the main issues facing the industry.